1anza/SoftwarePractice/SpreadsheetSoftware/Spreadsheet/README.txt

 Visual Decisions
-We added some coloring the the columns and rows to create more interest and pop, rather than use a bland form.
+Added some coloring the the columns and rows to create more interest and pop, rather than use a bland form.
 We also made sure the text boxes and other menu items and elements in the top menu follow a fair design pattern.